 Ouch!
 Thanks for the pep talk, Al!

 You’re welcome.
 In fact, the only people who will tell you otherwise are friends and, unfortunately, business coaches who AREN’T self-employed.
-It’s the college business teacher telling you “you can do it!”, or the local business center’s “small business expert” who works 9 to 5, employed by the city, who often naively tells you it’s possible and that you’ve got “a great idea”.
+It’s the college business teacher telling you “You can do it!”
+Or it’s the local business center’s “small business expert” who works 9 to 5, employed by the city, who often naïvely tells you it’s possible and that you’ve got “a great idea.”